 - Mark-to-market gains (losses) on financial instruments We remove the impact of mark-to-market gains (losses) on financial instruments that primarily include interest rate swaps and hybrid financial instruments.
 These amounts fluctuate based on market interest rates, credit spreads and other market factors. - Foreign exchange gains (losses) We remove foreign exchange gains (losses) on the remeasurement of certain assets and liabilities and transactions in non-functional currencies.
-Given the possibility of volatility in foreign exchange markets, we exclude the impact of foreign exchange gains (losses) to provide a measurement of comparability of adjusted net income (loss). - Net gains (losses) on sales of investments, impaired securities and extinguishment of debt We remove gains (losses) on the sale of investments, net investment losses related to impairment of securities and net gains (losses) on extinguishment of debt since the timing of these transactions are subject to management's assessment of market opportunities and conditions and capital liquidity positions. - Income taxes The Company applies a zero effective tax rate for federal income tax purposes to its pretax adjustments, if applicable.
+Given the possibility of volatility in foreign exchange markets, we exclude the impact of foreign exchange gains (losses) to provide a measurement of comparability of adjusted net income (loss). - Net realized investment gains (losses), impaired securities and extinguishment of debt We remove realized gains (losses) on the sale of investments, net investment losses related to impairment of securities and net gains (losses) on extinguishment of debt since the timing of these transactions are subject to management's assessment of market opportunities and conditions and capital liquidity positions. - Income taxes We apply a zero effective tax rate for federal income tax purposes to our pre-tax adjustments, if applicable, consistent with our consolidated effective tax rate.

-The following table presents our adjusted net income (loss) and adjusted net income (loss) per diluted common share and provides a reconciliation of GAAP net income (loss) to adjusted net income (loss) for the years ended December 31, 2020, 2019 and 2018:
+The following table presents our adjusted net income (loss) and adjusted net income (loss) per diluted common share and provides a reconciliation of GAAP net income (loss) to adjusted net income (loss) for the years ended December 31, 2021, 2020 and 2019:

-Years Ended December 31, In millions, except share and per share amounts 2020 2019 2018 Net income (loss) \$(578) \$(359) \$(296) Less: adjusted net income adjustments: Income (loss) before income taxes of our international and structured finance insurance segment and eliminations (391) (369) (278) Adjustments to income before income taxes of our U.S. public finance insurance and corporate segments: Mark-to-market gains (losses) on financial instruments(1) (27) (39) 16 Foreign exchange gains (losses) (1) (34) 8 21 Net gains (losses) on sales of investments (1) 47 128 (13) Net investment losses related to impairments of securities (67) (5) Net gains (losses) on extinguishment of debt (1) 3 Other net realized gains (losses) (2) (2) Adjusted net income adjustment to the (provision) benefit for income tax (2) Adjusted net income (loss) \$(173) \$ (17) \$ (38) Adjusted net income (loss) per diluted common share \$(2.93)(3 \$ (0.21) (3 \$(0.42)(3)
+Years E mber 31, In millions, except share and per share amounts 2021 2020 2019 Net income (loss) \$ (445) \$ (578) \$ (359) Less: adjusted net income adjustments: Income (loss) before income taxes of our international and structured finance insurance segment and eliminations (283) (391) (369) Adjustments to income before income taxes of our U.S. public finance insurance and corporate segments: Mark-to-market gains (losses) on financial instruments (1) 39 (27) (39) Foreign exchange gains (losses) (1) 25 (35) 7 Net realized investment gains (losses) 5 48 129 Net investment losses related to impairments of securities (67) Net gains (losses) on extinguishment of debt 30 (1) Other net realized gains (losses) (2) Adjusted net income adjustment to the (provision) benefit for income tax (2) Adjusted net income (loss) \$ (261) \$ (173) \$ (17) Adjusted net income (loss) per diluted common share(3) \$(5.27) \$(2.93) \$(0.21)

-(1)-Reported within "Net gains (losses) on financial instruments at fair value and foreign exchange" on the Company's consolidated statements of operations.
+^{(1)-}Reported within "Net gains (losses) on financial instruments at fair value and foreign exchange" on the Company's consolidated statements of operations.